croquiscom/cormo/guides/GeospatialGuide.md

-Currently, CORMO supports only near query of 2D location in MongoDB and MySQL.
+Currently, CORMO supports only near query of 2D location in MongoDB, MySQL and PostgreSQL.

 ```coffeescript
 class Place extends cormo.Model